 If you are unsure whether your field qualifies as 'creative industries', please get in touch with our team to discuss.

-Emporium Creative Hub will provide a range of business development programs and events tailored specifically to creative industries.
-This will include an incubator program, professional development events, networking opportunities, and more.
+Emporium Creative Hub provides a range of business development programs and events tailored specifically to creative industries.
+This includes an incubator program, professional development events, networking opportunities, and more.

-We have a range of programs currently in development with our industry partners to present one hundred percent on line.
+We have a range of programs currently in development with our industry partners.
 We are dedicated to supporting our creative community and are happy to be able to provide online programs that will help local artists sustain their practices through these challenging times.

 Thanks to our supporters for all of their input and support.
 We couldn’t do this without you.Become a Supporter

 Creative coworking spaces provide the chance to meet and connect with other individuals in your industry.
 They are a place where diverse groups of freelancers, remote workers and professionals work together in a shared communal setting, and they also offer the ability to network with potential clients and investors.

 Our coworking community goes beyond the provision of physical work spaces, offering the chance for members to learn and develop their skills through virtual learning opportunities.
 Our livestreamed webinars give members access to online educational workshops, talks with exclusive guest speakers and industry experts.